A blog by Dr Susan Thomas and Professor Matthew Thompson from Google Health.

 Want to learn more?

 Using this type of data is new to most health researchers.
-To help answer questions and provide resources that researchers can use, Smart Data Research UK and Google Health hosted a webinar.
+To help answer questions and provide resources for researchers, Smart Data Research UK and Google Health hosted a webinar.
 During the event, we shared some of the science behind using internet search data.
 The panel included Dr Srjdan Saso, who has used online search activity to identify signals of women with gynaecological malignancies.

 You can now watch the recording of this great discussion.